-Our fear of losing money is greater than our fear of missing an opportunity
+Our fear of losing money and not doing the right thing is greater than our fear of missing an opportunity

 Risk - Return - Responsibility

 we add in our investments a third vector, the Responsibility.
 We believe that

 we can only fulfill our fiduciary duty with investors if we pay attention to

 We invest in companies and assets that have a real and measurable impact on the environment and society, an indispensable condition for creating long-term value.
 Adherence to the PRI-UN guarantees compliance with our Responsible Investment Policy.

 Environmental, Social and Governance criteria are spindles that define our investment policy.
 Not only do they apply across the investment process, but they are also essential elements of our funds.

 At the environmental level, we invest in real assets that provide critical services for society such as energy, water and waste.
 Through these services, a growing demand is met with diminishing resources, avoiding the linear economy model of take-make-dispose and reintroducing resources into the value chain.

 On a social level we invest in life sciences participating in the change of paradigm in health.
 We create and keep jobs by investing in sectors that are under-served by most funds, because they are labor and capital intensive.